 Backflow testing is the process of checking the backflow prevention devices in a plumbing system to ensure that water only flows in the intended direction.
 A backflow prevention device is designed to stop water from flowing backward into the clean water supply.
-This is important because backflow can cause contaminated water (like chemicals, sewage, or other pollutants) to flow back into the potable water system, which could pose serious health risks to individuals using that water. why is backflow testing important?
+This is important because backflow can cause contaminated water (like chemicals, sewage, or other pollutants) to flow back into the potable water system, which could pose serious health risks to individuals using that water.
+Why is Backflow Testing Important?

 |